 Making Breastmilk Even Easier to Digest - Elimination Diets for Breastfeeding and Nursing

-When a mom is breastfeeding a baby with reflux sometimes well-meaning friends or even professional caregivers will suggest switching to formula, that something in the mother's milk is causing the reflux.
-It is possible that breastfeeding habits or things in mom's diet may be worsening or causing the reflux but the best thing to do is adjust mom's diet, not to switch to formula.
+When a mom is breastfeeding a baby with reflux sometimes well-meaning friends or even professional caregivers will suggest switching to formula, that something in the mother'../breastfeeding/finishthefirstbreast.html" title="Correcting Breastfeeding Habits to Improve Reflux">breastfeeding habits or things in mom's diet may be worsening or causing the reflux but the best thing to do is adjust mom's diet, not to switch to formula.

 We have provided a list of items that frequently trigger reflux.
 Mom can try to eliminate one thing from her diet at a time, for a period of several weeks to see if there if the reflux improves.
 Because of the extensive list of things to test, however, this is the slowest route to noticing change.
 The total elimination diet below is quicker but more difficult on mom because of the limited amount of foods she can eat when on it.
 When deciding which approach to take you need to weigh the practicality of sourcing and preparing special food for you given your emotional and time constraints with a new and sick baby.

 Eliminating Food Triggers

 While the quickest route to determining a food intolerance is the total elimination diet, it is admittedly easier to eliminate one item at a time.